What are clinical trials?

-- Phase I: tests the safety and the best way to administer the new treatment in a small number of patients.
+- Phase I: tests the safety and the best way to administer the new treatment in a small number of people, usually around 20-100 healthy volunteers, although occasionally patients are also recruited.

-- Phase II: tests the effectiveness and side effects of the treatment in a larger number of patients.
+- Phase II: tests the effectiveness and side effects of the treatment, sometimes compared to a placebo, in a larger number of people who would benefit from a new treatment e.g. a new drug for renal cancer in people with BHD, as opposed to healthy volunteers.

-- Phase III: tests the effectiveness and safety of the treatment compared to placebo or another treatment in a large group of patients.
+- Phase III: tests the effectiveness and safety of the treatment compared to placebo or another treatment in a large group of patients, this can be hundreds or thousands of people.
 If a treatment passes Phase III, it can be approved for general use.

 - Phase IV: occurs in a “real-world” setting once the treatment is freely available.
 This phase typically determines the long term risks and benefits of the treatment when it is used in the general population.

 The best way to accurately determine how well a new treatment works is to split the patients into two groups at random and to give patients in one group the new treatment and patients in the other a “control” treatment.
 How the two groups respond to their respective treatments can then be compared.
-This is known as a randomised controlled trial and usually happens in Phase III.
+This is known as a randomised controlled trial and usually happens in Phase III, but can also happen in phase II.

 In a placebo controlled trial, the control group is given a dummy treatment.
 Alternatively, patients in the control group can be given the best currently available treatment.
+If the trial is investigating the effect of combining particular drugs (e.g. a new drug and an already approved drug), this is often compared to treatment with the already approved drug alone.
 Given the ethical implications of giving patients a fake treatment, placebo controlled trials are increasingly rare, meaning that in the majority of clinical trials, all participating patients will receive an effective treatment.

 Many trials are performed “blinded”, which means that during the trial, the patient does not know which treatment they are getting.
 Some trials are “double-blinded” which means that neither the doctor nor the patient know which treatment the patient is getting.
 This is to ensure that the results obtained from the trial are objective.